furlan-lab/rustytools/README.md

 - 🔍 **Fuzzy motif detection**
   Identify imperfect tandem repeats in DNA sequences using Rust-backed pattern matching.

-- 🧬 **Indexed FASTA utilities**
+- 🧬 **FASTA utilities**
-  Efficient sequence retrieval and scanning from large reference genomes via `faidx`.
+  Efficient sequence retrieval and scanning from large reference genomes.

 - 🧠 **MAGIC diffusion**
   Fast and scalable implementation of the MAGIC algorithm for imputing single-cell RNA-seq data